-The RNC met once during the year and considered succession planning and replenishment of the Board.
-The RNC also reviewed the results of the annual internal board evaluation and considered that the balance of skills, experience, independence and knowledge of the Company was appropriate.
+The RNC met once during the year and considered succession planning and replenishment of the Board and reviewed director's remuneration.
+The RNC also reviewed the results of the external board evaluation and considered that the results provided confirmed the continued appropriateness of the balance of skills, experience, independence and knowledge of the Company.

-The terms of reference for the RNC have incorporated the changes to the UK Corporate Governance Code 2014 and the AIC Code 2016.
-The terms of reference remain appropriate and are available on the Company's website at www.nbgfrif.com.
+The terms of reference for the RNC were reviewed and the Board adopted revised terms of reference for the RNC.
+The current terms of reference remain appropriate and are available on the Company's website at www.nbgfrif.com.

 The Board's diversity policy was agreed in March 2012.
-The Board supports the recommendations of the Davies Report and believes in and values the importance of diversity, including gender, to the effective functioning of the Board.
-At 31 December 2016, the Board had 25% female representation.
+The Board supports the recommendations of the Davies Report and Hampton-Alexander Review, notes the recommendations of the Parker Review and believes in and values the importance of diversity, including gender, to the effective functioning of the Board.
+At 31 December 2017, the Board had 25% female representation.
 The Board continues to focus on encouraging diversity of business skills and experience, recognising that Directors with diverse skills sets, capabilities and experience gained from different backgrounds enhance the Board.

-REMUNERATION AND NOMINATION COMMITTEE ("RNC") REPORT (CONTINUED)
+Remuneration and Nomination Committee ("RNC") Report (continued)